 Archetypal pattern analysts, depth psychologists, Jungians, Freudians, students of human development and consciousness have a lens through which they try to make sense of the world and our place in it.
-Humanists, behaviorists, reductionists, all sorts of “ists”…Continue
+Humanists, behaviorists, reductionists, all sorts of “ists” postulate, theorize and ponder the human condition as…Continue

 Added by Silvia Behrend on November 13, 2014 at 5:00pm — No Comments

 A chickpea in a pot leaps from the flame,

 Added by Silvia Behrend on October 21, 2014 at 2:27pm — No Comments